Fast Predictive Uncertainty for Classification with Bayesian Deep Networks: Introduction

 Quantifying the uncertainty of Neural Networks' (NNs) predictions is important in safety-critical applications such as medical-diagnosis \citep{UIinMedicine} and self-driving vehicles \citep{McAllister2017ConcretePF,AutoDrivingBayes}, but it is often limited by computational constraints.
 Architectures for classification tasks produce a probability distribution as their output, constructed by applying the softmax to the point-estimate output of the penultimate layer.
 However, it has been shown that this distribution is overconfident \citep{nguyen2015deep,Hein_2019_CVPR} and thus cannot be used for predictive uncertainty quantification.

-Approximate Bayesian methods provide quantified uncertainty over the network's parameters and thus the outputs in a tractable fashion.
-The commonly used Gaussian approximate posterior \citep{MacKay1992,Graves2011VB,Blundell2015WeightUI,ritter2018a} approximately induces a Gaussian distribution over the logits of a NN \citep{McKay1995NetworkBayesReview}, but the associated predictive distribution has is not analytic.
+Approximate Bayesian methods provide quantified uncertainty over the NN's parameters in a tractable fashion.
+The commonly used Gaussian approximate posterior \citep{MacKay1992,Graves2011VB,Blundell2015WeightUI,ritter2018a} approximately induces a Gaussian distribution over the logits of a NN \citep{McKay1995NetworkBayesReview}, but the associated predictive distribution is not analytic.
 It is typically approximated by Monte Carlo (MC) integration.
 This requires multiple samples, making prediction in Bayesian Neural Networks (BNNs) a comparably expensive operation.

-Here we re-consider an old but largely overlooked idea originally proposed by David JC \citet{MacKay1998} in a different setting (arguably the inverse of the Deep Learning setting), which transforms a Dirichlet distribution into a Gaussian.
+Here we reconsider an old but largely overlooked idea originally proposed by David JC \citet{MacKay1998} in a different setting (arguably the inverse of the Deep Learning setting), which transforms a Dirichlet distribution into a Gaussian.
 When Dirichlet distributions are transformed with the inverse-softmax function, its shape effectively approximates a Gaussian.
-The inverse of this approximation, which will be called the \emph{Laplace Bridge} (LB) here \citep{KernelTopicModels2012}, analytically maps the parameters of a Gaussian distribution onto the parameters of a Dirichlet distribution.
+The inverse of this approximation, which will be called the \emph{Laplace Bridge} (LB) here \citep{KernelTopicModels2012}, can also in principle analytically map the parameters of a Gaussian distribution onto those of a Dirichlet distribution.
 Given a Gaussian distribution over the logits of a NN, one can thus efficiently obtain an approximate Dirichlet distribution over the softmax outputs.
-We show that this ``old'' solution yields a direct analytic map to Dirichlet predictions, at extremely low cost.
+However, the bridge was previously used to map in the Gaussian to Dirichlet direction.
+The inverse direction of the vanilla LB has some limitations, arguably caused by the larger state-space of Gaussian relative to the Dirichlet exponential family.

-Our contributions are: a) We re-visit MacKay's derivation with particular attention to a symmetry constraint that becomes necessary in our ``inverted'' use of the argument from the Gaussian to the Dirichlet family and b) show how the result can be used in the context of BNNs (see Figure \ref{fig:LB_for_BNN_overview}). c) We add a theoretical result on the approximation quality of the Laplace Bridge. d) We then validate the quality of this approximation and demonstrate an at least 100-fold speed-up over MC-integration. e) Finally, we show a use-case on ImageNet, leveraging the analytic properties of Dirichlets to improve the popular top-$k$ metric through uncertainties.
+Our contributions are a) We analyze these limits and suggest a solution that allows for the practical application of the LB. b) We show how the result can be used in the context of BNNs (see Figure \ref{fig:LB_for_BNN_overview} and \ref{fig:2D_LB_for_NNs}). c) We empirically evaluate the quality of this approximation, its speed-up, and its performance for out-of-data distribution tasks. d) Finally, we show a use case on ImageNet, leveraging the analytic properties of Dirichlets to improve the popular top-$k$ metric through uncertainties.